Web-Development-101/color-changing-webpage/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to 'Repository Name (eg:- color-changing-webpage)'
+1. Go to 'folder(if any) (eg: color-changing-webpage)'
-2. Click on 'File Name (e.g:- index.html)'
+2. Click on 'file (eg-index.html)'
-3. Scroll down to 'Line number (e.g:- line 5)'
+3. Scroll down to 'line number (eg: line 5)'
 4. See error

 **Expected behavior**